Shermia enjoys writing about film, television, and politics.

 My Dislike for Disney

 Anyone that knows me well knows that I am a very extreme animation enthusiast, but unlike many other animation enthusiasts, I can't bring myself to say that Walt Disney was my hero or inspiration.
-I do give Walt Disney his credit, where credit is due, but because of Disney animations' racist undertones in their animations, I have turned quite a disgusted eye towards the Disney corporation.
+I do give Walt Disney credit where credit is due, but because of Disney animations' racist undertones in their animations, I have turned a disgusted eye towards the Disney corporation.

-This hub isn't to bash Disney, its to make people aware, to show everyone their options, to help people make their own decisions.
-If, however, you decide that you don't like anything in this hub, I readily welcome any comments you may have on whatever is said in this hub.
+This article isn't to bash Disney, but rather to make people aware, to show everyone their options, to help people make their own decisions.
+If, however, you decide that you don't like anything in this article, I readily welcome any comments or replies.

 1. Sebastian - Little Mermaid

 Sebastian is a Jamaican-sounding crab that was King Triton's right-hand man in Disney's The Little Mermaid Disney created in 1989.
 The age-old stereotype that Jamaicans are lazy and hate to work is in the lyrics of Sebastian's song called "Under the Sea".

 "Up on the shore they work all day